kuiwuchn/stitchMeshing/README.md

 \* are included libraries

+## License

+Stitch Meshing is published under the Lesser GNU Public License (LGPL).
+That means that you can link it from a program with whatever license you choose.
+Also, you can modify and redistribute the library, but you must provide the source code for the modified version.

 ## BibTex

 Please cite the following paper if it helps.

 ```
 @article{Wu:2018:stitchmeshing